Updated December 22, 2020

 Americans in 1942 were largely familiar with Irish-American culture, though even those with Irish heritage weren’t necessarily up to speed on Irish etiquette or the stark differences between the two Irelands.
 The US government-issued Pocket Guide to Northern Ireland is a fun read as a travel guide and book of manners intended for military men.
 One of the many words of advice covers the topic of religion:

-The five-part My Mother and Other Strangers airs Saturday, May 23, from 1 – 6 p.m. on THIRTEEN.
+The five-part My Mother and Other Strangers marathon broadcast is December 31, starting at 11:30 p.m. on THIRTEEN.